South Philadelphia Shtiebel: History

 Seeing the growing Jewish community in South Philadelphia and interest in additional local Jewish programming, Fruchter founded the South Philadelphia Shtiebel in 2019.
-The Shtiebel moved into a space at 1733 E Passyunk Avenue in March 2019, previously Philadelphia Scooters.
+The synagogue moved into a space at 1733 East Passyunk Avenue in March 2019, previously Philadelphia Scooters.

 The synagogue held its first prayer services on Friday night, July 19, 2019 with 80 in attendance.

-The Shtiebel was unable to hold indoor gatherings in its storefront following Purim in March 2020 and through the COVID-19 pandemic in Philadelphia.
+The synagogue was unable to hold indoor gatherings in its storefront following Purim in March 2020 and through the COVID-19 pandemic in Philadelphia.
 Programming was offered online and limited services held in open outdoor spaces.
-In closing its location at 1733 E Passyunk Ave, the Shtiebel announced its plans to move into a larger physical location when indoor activities proved safe to resume.
+In closing its Passyunk Avenue location, the synagogue announced its plans to move into a larger physical location when indoor activities proved safe to resume.

-The Shtiebel relocated in 2021 to a building on S Juniper St in the same neighborhood and continued its community activities including hosting an annual public Hanukkah lighting.
+The synagogue relocated in 2021 to a building on South Juniper Street in the same neighborhood and continued its community activities including hosting an annual public Hanukkah lighting.